Selvedge Shootout: Naked and Famous, Uniqlo, and Neuw Denim

 It's hard to know where to start when talking about denim.
 Just like a foreign language, understanding the lingo can be a daunting task to say the least.
 Whiskering, stacking, honeycombing, raw, nep, slub, right hand/left hand, sanforized - the list of terms goes on and on, and I don't blame people for being hesitant at even trying to make sense of it.
 But I would also be willing to guess that getting into denim is a bit of an eventuality for guys interested in style.
 It is just too ubiquitous, too much of a menswear staple, and too interesting to be relegated into being an afterthought.
 So here in this post I'll examine three pairs of black or grey selvedge jeans I've picked up over the last year for <$70.

-The first is a pair of Uniqlo slim fit straight selvedge in black I picked up for around $30.
+The first is a pair of Uniqlo slim fit straight selvedge in black I bought for around $30.
 I started shopping at Uniqlo years ago when I had to take the Chinatown bus from Philly to SoHo just to go shopping there.
 With Uniqlo expanding so rapidly recently, it's a lot easier for everyone to get in on the action.
 One area in particular they've made a big splash in is denim.
 Their first foray into premium Japanese denim many years ago was priced around $80, but since has fallen dramatically.
 You can now buy a pair of Uniqlo selvedge jeans for unheard of prices (this week they are on sale for $15).

 Naked and Famous is a denim brand with a cult following thanks to its approachable fits and unusual quality raw textiles.
 It also has a wide distribution thanks to it being carried by such stores as Nordstrom and Barneys.
 The list price on N&F starts ~$140 and goes up from there.
 Luckily, sales will often drop the price of admission to a more palatable ~$70-80 if you're attentive.
-Against my better judgement I ordered a pair of charcoal selvedge jeans in Skinny Guy fit from Gilt Groupe (an online fashion site with a notoriously horrible return policy) when they sent out an extra 20% off promo code, bringing these jeans down to $70 shipped.
+Perhaps against my better judgement I ordered a pair of charcoal selvedge jeans in Skinny Guy fit from Gilt Groupe (an online fashion site with a notoriously horrible return policy) when they sent out an extra 20% off promo code, bringing these jeans down to $70 shipped.

 I came across the last pair of jeans under review, Neuw Denim's Dry Black Selvedge in Lou Slim fit, while browsing through the clearance at Nordstrom Rack (pretty much the only place I browse there).
 As soon as I picked them up and examined them I was impressed with the raw denim, construction, and cut, though I'd never heard of Neuw Denim before.
 Now based out of Australia, the company was started in 2005 in Belgium with the aim of adapting vintage styles and techniques to modern fits.
 A quick glance at the price tag, a five minute phone search, and a short trip to the fitting room later I left with them at a price of $50 from MSRP $159.